deadlysyn/neovimrc/README.md

 ### Included Plugins

+There are a ton of cool plugins out there.
+I've tried very hard to add enough useful functionality to increase efficiency without over-bloating my editor.
 Read over the documentation for each of the included plugins for usage information...

 - [ack.vim](https://github.com/mileszs/ack.vim): Vim plugin for the Perl module / CLI script 'ack' (used for alias and command definitions, with `ackprg` mapped to `ag --vimgrep`)
 - [airline](https://github.com/vim-airline/vim-airline): A light and configurable statusline/tabline plugin for Vim.